Unclogging a toilet with an electric snake is possible.

 How to Unclog a Toilet with an Electric Snake: Step by Step

+How to use a power snake to unclog a toilet is relatively simple.
 Instead of hiring a professional plumber, you may be able to take care of the clog on your own, which saves you a lot of time and money.
 By following these simple steps, you can use an electric drain auger to your advantage.

 Understand the warnings though, that you might scratch your toilet bowl up and this is only a temporary solution because they cable is probably too thin to get out ALL the clog.